sullyj3/bit/design.md

 - should launch help the first time it's opened
 - ability to search for normal mode commands for easy keybinding discovery (help should mention this)

+## appearance
+- use glow as inspiration, that program is gorgeous

 ## interaction
 - selection first, like kakoune
 - text objects